chrisjp/CJPAdController/README.md

 ## More
 There are a number of AdMob specific options that can also be configured, as well as a number of general methods for hiding, removing, restoring ads etc.
+AdMob ads may also be targeted based on your users' age, gender and location.
+Please read the comments in the header file before using any of these.
 You can see an example of these in the demo project, furthermore, the header file is well commented with information on what each method does and how you might want to use them both in testing or in production.